Land Use, The Forgotten Climate Solution: Help Advocate for Friends of Clark County’s Climate Change Priorities

-CLARK COUNTY WANTS AND NEEDS YOUR INPUT, so please take some time to fill out these surveys and remember that FOCC’s climate priorities are targeted toward tackling the root causes of much of our climate woes: land use.
+CLARK COUNTY WANTS AND NEEDS YOUR INPUT, so please take some time to learn about FOCC’s climate priorities that are targeted toward tackling the root causes of much of our climate woes: land use.

 The county’s consultant has already done the leg work by graphing the data about sources of greenhouse gas emissions (GHGs) in unincorporated Clark County: